djgroen/FabSim3/docs/qcg-pilotjob_installation.md

 5. Submits the installation job script to the remote machine

-Since, the number of dependencies for QCG Pilot Job is quite large, therefore, the command may take upto 45 minutes to run.
+Since the number of dependencies for QCG Pilot Job is quite large, therefore, the command may take up to 45 minutes to run.

 After all the above-mentioned processes are done, the status of the submitted job on the remote machine can be checked using